Naches Heights AVA: Geology

+are terraced and older, to the north, east, and south of the viticultural area.
+To the west of the area are alluvial deposits and Grande Ronde Basalt, Ringold Formation gravels, the Ellensburg Formation, and the Cascade Mountains.

 Naches Heights is a plateau, ranging from 1200 ft to 2100 ft.
-The plateau was formed by a flow of Andesite lava (reportedly the largest in the world) that travelled down the Tieton and Naches Rivers from a volcano located south of present day Mount Rainier (now known as the Goat Rocks) and stopped just west of the City of Yakima.
+The plateau was formed by a flow of Andesite lava (reportedly the largest in the world) that traveled down the Tieton and Naches Rivers from a volcano located south of present-day Mount Rainier (now known as the Goat Rocks) and stopped just west of the City of Yakima.
 The presence of the Andesite lava bedrock distinguishes the Naches Heights AVA from all of the other Columbia Valley AVAs, which are located on basalt bedrock.
-The soil is primarily a volcanic loess called Tieton loam with some areas of Ritzville loam -- with the primary difference being that Tieton loam is shallower loess influenced by Andesite, while Ritzville loam forms deeper deposits with less Andesite influence.
+The soil is primarily a volcanic loess called Tieton loam with some areas of Ritzville loam—with the primary difference being that Tieton loam is shallower loess influenced by Andesite, while Ritzville loam forms deeper deposits with less Andesite influence.
 The AVA is west of the city of Yakima.
 Grapes in this area must be irrigated.